-I have found myself driving in excess lately.
+I have found myself driving in excess lately full of fear of becoming a mother.
 Stuck in traffic on the way to and from work, taking the long ways – spending hours a day alone, in my car.
 Yes, I am physically in the car, but my mind altogether is somewhere else.
 I am, in fact, everywhere but in that car, distracted and thinking about how much my life is about to change forever.
-That, any day now I will become a mother, and have the biggest responsibility forever living alone on my shoulders.
+That, any day now I will become a mother and have the biggest responsibility forever living alone on my shoulders.

-Part of me just shuts down when I think about it.
+Part of me just shuts down when I think about how scared I am of motherhood.
 As if I have finally done it.
 Have I finally bit off more than I can chew?
 This trepidation is like nothing I have ever felt before.
 Creating an internal response to want to break down and cry.
 Scream at the top of my lungs and just run away.

 Be anywhere at any time in my life other than now.

 I question if I can handle the stress of owning this responsibility.
 This isn’t like moving to Australia, where if I didn’t like it I could just move home.
 Or starting a new job, that if it wasn’t a good fit I could just quit.
 This responsibility….this one is indefinite and there is no turning back.

 Driving away as become the closest thing I have to running, as I can manipulate my mind to take me back to simpler times.

 Like at 14, where my biggest fear was that my VCR did not tape the N’sync performance on The Ellen Show.

 Or 16, where my biggest fear was that I wouldn’t see my crush at the punk rock show that night.

 Or 18, that I would oversleep from working my graveyard shift at Norms Diner, and miss my commercial audition.

 I am now 20 again, trying to scope out which bar would be more likely to let me in without an ID.